csound/csoundAPI_examples/7.x/lisp/README.md

 These examples are designed to work with Steel Bank Common Lisp
 <http::/sbcl.org>.
 They should work out of the box on MacOS with the
 standard framework install locations.
 On linux, a "libcsound64.so" symlink to libcsound should exist in the working directory.
+For Windows, the code can be edited to reflect the location of the Csound64.dll library file.

 - example1.lisp: simple CLI frontend